Adventure-Terraria-Server-Project/A.T.S.P.-Red-Cogs/README.md

   * rm
     *Remove a message from the broadcast*
   * start
     *Start the broadcast.
 Channel, delay and at least one message need to be set.*
+    *Autostarts on cog loading*
   * stop
     *Stop the broadcast.
 Happens also if you add or remove messages from the broadcast.*